prajwalShanthakumar/RobotNavigation_BehavioralControl_2014/README.md

 follow wall is employed.
 A supervisor that switches between these controllers using appropriate guards and reset conditions is designed for robust navigation.
 A PID regulator ensures smooth movement of the robot towards the goal while avoiding obstacles in the environment.

+A couple of photos of the robot can be found in the repository.
+Sadly, we seem to have lost all videos of the robot navigating in a cluttered, dynamic environment.